SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 }
 ```

-Each command needs to inherit from `HystrixCommand` or `HystrixCommand<T>` and override and implement the inherited method `Run()`.
-Optionally, the command can also override and implement the inherited method  `RunFallback()`.
+Each command needs to inherit from `HystrixCommand` or `HystrixCommand<T>` and override and implement the inherited protected method `Run()`.
+Optionally, the command developer can also override and implement the inherited method  `RunFallback()`.
+The `Run()` method implements the fundamental logic of the command, and the `RunFallback()` method implements the fallback logic.

 Also, each command must be a member of a group.
-The group is specified using the `HystrixCommandGroupKeyDefault.AsKey("HelloWorldGroup")` and provided to the constructor.
+The group is specified using the `HystrixCommandGroupKeyDefault.AsKey("HelloWorldGroup")` and must be provided in the constructor.

-Here is the above command rewritten using the method overrides:
+Below is the command above rewritten using the method overrides:

 ```